orcfax/docs/docs/incentivized-testnet/phase-1-period-8.md

 :::info

 Period 8 sees the introduction of more feeds.
-This requires that upgrade of the cex collector software and the feed runner file.
+This requires the upgrade of the cex collector software and the feed runner file.
 Details are provided below.

 :::